nomshatp/sample-Friends/README.md

 - [optional] **API key for Telerik Analytics**
 This step is optional, it links the sample mobile app to a Telerik Analytics project in your account.
 Just find the $EQATEC_PRODUCT_KEY$ placeholder in the code and replace it with a product key of Analytics Javascript project.
 If you do not set this the sample will still work, but no analytics data will collected.

 By default the Friends Sample is configured to use HTTP.
-In case you wish to switch to HTTPS please update the appSettings.everlive.scheme setting in the /app/app.js file to "https".
+In case you wish to switch to HTTPS please update the global.BS_SCHEME setting in the /app/app.js file to "https".

 ## Running the sample app
 Once the app is configured as described in the previous section, you can run it either on a real device or in the Telerik AppBuilder simulator.
 See more info how in this [help article](http://docs.telerik.com/platform/appbuilder/sample-apps/clone-sample-app).